Why You Need Calcium

 Exactly Why You Need Calcium

 First a top view.
-Calcium is the most abundant mineral in our body with the average person having 2.2 pounds of calcium in their body; 99% of this calcium is found in your bones, teeth and ligaments.
-But there is a tiny amount, approximately 1 ½ teaspoons, that is found in your bloodstream and inside of your cells.
+Calcium is the most abundant mineral in our body with the average person having 2.2 pounds of calcium in their body; 99% of this calcium is found in your bones, teeth, and ligaments.
+But there is a tiny amount, approximately 1 ½ teaspoon, that is found in your bloodstream and inside of your cells.

 The calcium within your cells is called intracellular calcium and the levels of intracellular calcium rise and fall millions of times a day.
 That is because the rise and fall of calcium within your cells act as the traffic signal for every cell function.

 Imagine a city where traffic signals were not working correctly.
 There would be complete chaos.
 Cars would crash, traffic would back up.
 Your body is like a busy city.
 Instead of traffic speeding about imagine millions of essential processes; nerves pulsing, muscles contracting, heart beating, blood flowing, cells dividing.
 Intracellular calcium levels control these actions, every second, every minute of the day.

 When the brain wants something to happen it triggers a rise in intracellular calcium (in simple terms calcium gates open and calcium enters the cell as well as being released from storage compartments in the cell).

 When calcium levels rise, an event is triggered, i.e. muscle contraction, neurotransmitter release, and the heart pumps blood, but equally important is the flip side i.e. muscle relaxation.